awslabs/mountpoint-s3/doc/CONFIGURATION.md

 By default, Mountpoint allows writing new files to your S3 bucket, and does not allow deleting existing files.
 You can disable writing new files, or enable deleting existing files, with [file system configuration flags](#file-system-configuration).
 Writing files requires permission for the `s3:PutObject` and `s3:AbortMultipartUpload` actions.
 Deleting existing files requires permission for the `s3:DeleteObject` action.

+If you are using server-side encryption with KMS (SSE-KMS), you will need additional permissions for KMS operations when reading or writing to objects.
+To read objects that are server-side encrypted with SSE-KMS, you will need permission for the `kms:Decrypt` action for the keys used to encrypt the objects.
+To upload new objects that will be encrypted with SSE-KMS, you will need permission for both the `kms:Decrypt` and `kms:GenerateDataKey` actions on the key used to encrypt the object.
+More details on permissions required when using SSE-KMS can be found in the [SSE-KMS section of the S3 User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).

 If you only [mount a prefix of your S3 bucket](#mounting-a-bucket-prefix) rather than the entire bucket, you need these IAM permissions only for the prefix you mount.
 You can scope down your IAM permissions to a prefix using the `Resource` element of the policy statement for most of these permissions, but for `s3:ListBucket` you must use the `s3:prefix` condition key instead.

 Here is an example least-privilege policy document to add to an IAM user or role that allows full access to your S3 bucket for Mountpoint.
 Replace `DOC-EXAMPLE-BUCKET` with the name of your bucket.
 Alternatively, you can use the [`AmazonS3FullAccess`](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam-awsmanpol.html) managed policy, but the managed policy grants more permissions than needed for Mountpoint.